 Released under the Opcode Games label is: Space Invaders Collection, Sky

-Jaguar, Yie Ar Kung-Fu, Magical Tree, Road Fighter and Pac-Man Collection.
+Jaguar, Yie Ar Kung-Fu I and II, Magical Tree, Road Fighter, Pac-Man Collection,

-Non released, but was originally planned: Comic Bakery, Exerion, Galaga, Super Hang On and Track &
+Non released, but originally planned was: Galaga, Super Hang On,

 Many new programmers has opened their eyes and

 now making their ColecoVision games for the Super Game Module.